Reshex/Recipes-App/README.md

 My first ever pure front-end big project back in 2023, a lot of flaws but a good challange for me.

+I have been practicing on my react capabilities, tried firebase for the first time and google auth.

-I used mostly JS, Git, Firebase
+I used mostly ts, React, Git, Firebase, passport,axios